Install Scala on your computer and start writing some Scala code!

 There are a few interactive resources for trying out Scala, to get a look and feel of the language:

-- Functional Programming in Scala: this is a course about functional programming given by Martin Odersky himself in autumn 2012.
+- Functional Programming Principles in Scala, free on Coursera.
+This is a course about functional programming given by Martin Odersky himself.
 You can access the course material and exercises by signing up for the course.
-(The course will be given again soon..)

 If you are interested in finding out about the hottest, most pressing issues of tomorrow in the Scala world, have a look at the Scala Improvement Process (SIP) page.

 The documentation below may be a bit outdated, but provides insights into the (historical) design principles of the language :

 - Brief Scala Tutorial: a 20 page introduction to scala and some of the basic concepts and a good place to start.
 You will find more code examples here.

 - Scala By Example: takes you through the Scala features with many examples.
 It does assume that you are already familiar with the basic Scala syntax and a basic understanding of functional programming.
 It is an excellent way to expand your knowledge and skill.

 - Scala Overview: this is a paper summarizing the features of the Scala Language in a formal and concise way.
 An excellent reference for language researchers or advanced programmers.